radek-kowalczyk-39/operation-fight-putin/README.rst

   —- https://t.me/ancreport/5856, Ryan Dawson, Sep 28 at 08:31

 **NOTE:** Ryan Dawson calling for violence against the democracts since they are the woke ones.

+|

+  Having a black History month is self segregating.
+Im just gonna take a wild guess that it wasnt blacks who created it.
+I wonder 🔔who did.

+  It is infantilizing and cannot make blacks feel good.
+History is History its not a racial pissing contest.

+  —- https://t.me/ancreport/5851, Ryan Dawson, Sep 28 at 03:50

+**NOTE:** Ryan Dawson again with his wild antisemitic conspiracies.
+He sees Jews everywhere even in his cornflakes.

+|

+The next 4 messages are pure antisemitism which is a regular occurence with Ryan Dawson.
+He tries to be funny by connecting the wildest and craziest conspiracies involving Israel to the explosion of the Nord Stream pipelines:

+  NATO ships were in the area at the time of the pipeline explosion.
+Google USS Liberty then SS Patria.

+  —- https://t.me/ancreport/5842, Ryan Dawson, Sep 27 at 23:40

+|

+  Blown up pipeline?
+Has anyone checked Bornholm island for rooftop israeli dance parties.

+  —- https://t.me/ancreport/5841, Ryan Dawson, Sep 27 at 23:34

+|

+  Israel admits they blew up the pipeline but stated they thought it was an Egyptian ship.

+  —- https://t.me/ancreport/5839, Ryan Dawson, Sep 27 at 23:26

+|

+  Unwet passport found on a tiny raft above the blown up pipelines.

+  A note read death to NATO death to Israel.
+Signed, Iran

+  —- https://t.me/ancreport/5838, Ryan Dawson, Sep 27 at 23:25

+Putin shilling
+^^^^^^^^^^^^^^

+  We've got a secret relationship between intelligence agencies and big business, in written, social, and televised media to censor effective dissent.
+There is no Free Press.
+The US is a facist super power.

+  Russia threatens this monopoly

+  —- https://t.me/ancreport/5850, Ryan Dawson, Sep 28 at 03:36